Mary Fortune: Themes and style

 Fortune was writing in the context of a rapidly growing and urbanising society that was becoming increasingly wealthy as a result of the gold rushes.
 Between 1851 and 1852, the population of Melbourne more than tripled to 80,000 in just one year.
 The scholar Stephen Knight argues that crime writing grew in popularity during this era as a way of providing reassurance to colonial readers living in a rapidly changing and sometimes chaotic society that order and justice would ultimately prevail.
 Fortune's stories exhibited the violent and unsettled nature of colonial Australia, and often examined the failures of the police to prevent and investigate crimes committed against women.
 Sexual violence, which was common and rarely prosecuted, featured prominently in her writing, as did domestic and spousal abuse.
-Many of her crime stories were based on true stories that had transpired in the often violent frontier settlements in which she had lived during her time in the goldfields.
+Many of her crime stories were based on events that had transpired in the often violent frontier settlements in which she had lived during her time in the goldfields.
 Her stories were typically written in a realist style, incorporating vivid depictions of colonial life and detailed descriptions of violence and brutality.
 But they also incorporated supernatural and Gothic elements, including the frequent appearance of the vengeful ghosts of female murder victims.

 Scholars have described much of Fortune's writing as being written from the perspective of the flâneuse—a genre in which the writer "wanders" through a city and makes observations of urban life.
 Brown has argued that Fortune's urban ethnographies are distinct from much of the other writing in the genre as they express how urban environments were experienced through the unaccompanied female gaze, as opposed to the middle-class male perspective of most flâneurs.
 Fortune's writing drew on the work of other writers in the genre, including Charles Dickens and George Augustus Sala.
-Her observations of the city often critiqued or subverted social structures, such as by emphasising the position of women and the urban poor in the public sphere.
+Her observations of the city often criticised or subverted social structures, such as by emphasising the position of women and the urban poor in the public sphere.